ponedo/splitnn-emulator/doc/setup_coordinator.md

 where `/path/to/qcow2` is the path to the .qcow2 VM disk file mentioned in [setup cluster tutorial](./setup_cluster.md#1-preparing-the-vm-image)

 ## 2. Pull the repository in master VM
 First, enter the master VM.

 If you are using the .qcow2 downloaded from our links [setup cluster tutorial](./setup_cluster.md#11-using-the-out-of-the-box-image-recommended).
-The login user is `XXXX` and the login password is `XXXX`
+The default login user is `cnic` and the login password is `thisisapassword`

 Then, pull the repository:
 ```bash